tmort/Socialite/README.md

 ## Using Socialite

 Create an element with the class `socialite` and a class like `twitter-share` to specify the social network and type of widget.
 Best practice is to provide an accessible fallback URL like the example below.
-You can style it however you like!
+Style it however you like, though avoid using `overflow: hidden` in CSS as it will crop overlays.
 See [http://socialitejs.com](http://socialitejs.com) for demos.

 	<a class="socialite twitter-share" href="http://twitter.com/share" data-url="http://socialitejs.com">
 		Share on Twitter